INSTRUMENTAL MUSIC LESSONS

 Andy has 3 free services available by request to supplement the video chat for an enhanced learning experience: the whiteboard web program SCIBBLAR, with audio, document upload and text-chat functions for charts and sheet music (Andy draws on whiteboard in real-time during lesson with Wacom Tablet); music notation software file sharing, and cloud storage for custom video and audio practice files he produces individually for each student.

-CLICK HERE to send an email directly to Andy for more details on his one-on-one, distance learning private lessons.
+CLICK HERE to send an email directly to Andy for more details on his one-on-one, distance learning private lessons, as well as CLICK HERE to view a page on this site dedicated exclusively to his REAL-TIME ONLINE LESSONS:

 ADVANTAGES OF TAKING ONLINE MUSIC LESSONS